zowe/docs-site/docs/user-guide/generate-certificates.md

 ### Next step

-Learn about how to use your JCERACFKS certificate [here](./use-certificates#use-jceracfks-certificates).
+For more information about how to use your JCERACFKS certificate, see [Use JCERACFKS certificates](./use-certificates#use-jceracfks-certificates).